 A native of Clackamas, Oregon, Halstead was a standout student-athlete at Clackamas High School ('96), where he was an eight-time letter winner in both basebal, football, and basketball.

 Halstead is married to former Puget Sound women's lacrosse coach Liana Halstead.
-They have one daughter, Tatum.
+They have two daughters, Tatum and Elodie.

 Coach Walz completed his 26th season with the Puget Sound baseball team in 2015.
 Walz is a graduate from Washington State University ('71) and worked with the legendary Bobo Brayton (former WSU coach) as an assistant coach.
 Coach Walz was the interim Head Coach at Puget Sound in 1995.